In this article, we will discuss the number of mass gainer scoops you need every day for optimal muscle growth.

 Generally speaking, one serving of mass gainer (about 600- 700 calories) is enough for healthy weight gain.
 And it’s better to divide it between two shakes.

-However, the exact number of scoops varies for individuals depending upon their current body mass, physical activity, product, size of their scoop, and desired weight goals.
+As I mentioned earlier, the exact number of scoops varies for individuals depending upon their current body mass, physical activity, product, size of their scoop, and desired weight goals.

 So, you may need two, four, or maybe six scoops of the mass gainer.